top of page

 • "Is this a good time to bring up…?"

 Some virtual communication specialists also recommend the use of filler words as wedges.
 Verbalizations such as "ah" or "um" can get the attention of meeting attendees and are best timed when another contributor has finished articulating an idea.
-If more than one meeting participant speaks up simultaneously, either concede with a phrase such as "Sorry, you go first," or politely assert yourself by starting with something along the lines of "Thank you, I'll be brief."
+If more than one meeting participant speaks up simultaneously, either concede with a phrase such as "Sorry, you go first" or politely assert yourself by starting with something along the lines of "Thank you, I'll be brief."

 More Tips For Speaking Up On Zoom

-The best ways to optimize meetings to minimize the disruptive effects of interruptions are to designate a facilitator whom participants can notify of their need to speak ahead of time or to use video conferencing notification features, such as the ability to "raise your hand."
+The best way to optimize meetings to minimize the disruptive effects of interruptions is to designate a facilitator whom participants can notify of their need to speak ahead of time or to use video conferencing notification features, such as the ability to "raise your hand."
 Business communications specialists recommend using facilitators for meetings with five or more participants, as interruptions can pose a problem and interfere with productivity in virtual meetings with many attendees.

 Making an effort to be polite and maintain standards of professional etiquette even when you feel the need to interrupt an ongoing conversation can help professional conversations stay civil and keep meetings on schedule.
 Not every approach to etiquette is suitable for every workplace culture.
 Tailor your approach to being polite to the unique discursive conditions of your working environment and your status in the organization.

 Using virtual office backgrounds is another effective way to minimize distractions and look professional on Zoom.
 Choose from a wide array of high-definition office backgrounds that offer the option to display a logo, display meeting participants in Immersive View scenes, or show slides in Pizazz.
-Virtual office backgrounds can help to keep meeting participants focused on proceedings and prevent many interruptions.
+Virtual office backgrounds can help keep meeting participants focused on proceedings and prevent interruptions.

-160 views
+227 views

 bottom of page